How Processing Methods Affect The Taste In Your Final Cup

 Furthermore, the beans are usually dried on raised beds and the natural processing method is popular in Africa.
 It has become a normal practice in the past decade and has even become more popular all over the world.

 The dry method is one of the oldest ways of processing coffee cherry, and it is still predominant to date in some coffee growing regions like Brazil and Ethiopia.
-It was recently that the specialty coffee industry began to see the quality taste that natural processes give to the coffee.
-You’ll even find some finer notes in the coffee like bergamot, chocolatey, blueberry, and more.
+You'll even find some finer notes in the coffee like bergamot, chocolatey, blueberry, and more.

-If you are yet to define your coffee palate, then you should first try to brew coffee that was naturally processed, you won't be needing an expert to detect the flavors of the beans because the flavors are strong.
-You should try our Ethiopian coffee that are naturally processed, they have fruity flavor notes and give you a full-bodied cup
+If you are yet to define your coffee palate, then you should first try to brew coffee that was naturally processed.
+You should try our Ethiopian coffee that are naturally processed, they have fruity flavor notes and give you a full-bodied cup.

 WASHED OR WET-PROCESSED